Pylons/pyramid/docs/narr/viewconfig.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :meth:`pyramid.config.Configurator.add_view` method within
-:ref:`configuration_module` is used to configure a view imperatively.
-The
+:ref:`configuration_module` is used to configure a view "imperatively"
+(without a :class:`~pyramid.view.view_config` decorator.
+The arguments to
-arguments to this method are very similar to the arguments that you provide
+this method are very similar to the arguments that you provide to the
-to the ``@view_config`` decorator.
+:class:`~pyramid.view.view_config` decorator.
 For example:

 .. code-block:: python
    :linenos: